TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/addresses.md

 </p>

 {{< info >}}
 Although there is a Join Server in each routing cluster, this Join Server does not support advanced features like secure elements and interoperability with LoRaWAN Backend Interfaces.
-See below the address of The Things Join Server that does support these features.
+See below the address of The Things Join Server that does support these features in the section below.
 {{< /info >}}

 The address of the Console for **The Things Join Server** is always in the `join` cluster: